How much does it cost for international patents?

 While PCT makes applying for international patents easy, enforcing them remains complicated and expensive.
 When considering whether or not the expense of a patent in a given country is justified the realities of enforcement should be considered as well.
 In the United States and Canada, Western Europe, Japan and Korea patent enforcement can be effective, with the US being the easiest place to take action.
-China remains difficult but as of this writing (July 2016) is much better than in the past.
+China remains difficult but as of this writing (May 2020) is currently improving their efforts.
 Enforcing a patent in India, Russia, Brazil and South Africa, unfortunately, remains exceedingly difficult at this time.

 Background on Patents

 A patent gives the inventor the exclusive right to make, use or sell his/her invention (and to license and sell it to others who will make, use, sell it).
 A patent covers details.
 A valuable patent covers details that are necessary for a user to enjoy the benefits of the invention.
-A worthless patent covers details that don't matter - someone can make the same product in a different way that "gets around" the patent and the user would be just as happy.
+A worthless patent covers details that do not matter - someone can make the same product in a different way that circumvents the patent and the user would be just as happy.
 Patent offices don't judge whether or not a patent has value.